pacifistes/N-Puzzle/README.md

 7# N-Puzzle

-Realiser un solver de N-Puzzle (Taquin)
+Realiser un solver de N-Puzzle (Square)

 Algorithmes : A*
-snail Taquin
+snail Square
-Taquin from 1 to N
+Square from 1 to N

 Heuristique : must be minimum 3 heuristique